adamclark-dev/cr-mid-code-test/README.md

 https://poqr2v25cb.execute-api.us-east-1.amazonaws.com/prod/postcode/SE17TP

-You may add your own formatting, styles etc to the output, change error handling, etc.
+You may add your own formatting, styles, etc. to the output, change error handling, etc.

-As part of your code, You will need to send a GET request to our post code api to get the list of addresses:
+As part of your code, You will need to send a GET request to our postcode API to get the list of addresses:

 [https://lookups.sls.comicrelief.com/postcode/lookup/SE17TP](https://lookups.sls.comicrelief.com/postcode/lookup/SE17TP)

-You will then need to send a GET request to the postcode.io api to get latitudes and longitudes:
+You will then need to send a GET request to the postcode.io api to retrieve latitudes and longitudes:

 [https://api.postcodes.io/postcodes/SE17TP](https://api.postcodes.io/postcodes/SE17TP)

-You will then need to join the latitude and longitude data from postcode.io onto the data from our postcode api and return the data to the user.
+You will then need to join the latitude and longitude data from postcode.io onto the data from our postcode api, and return the data to the user.

 ### Local Development